Rady Mom: 2014

 Mom defeated independent Fred Bahou in the 2014 Massachusetts general election with 3,847 votes, 61.7% of the vote.
 His election made him the first new state representative for Lowell in 15 years.

 2016

 The 2016 election marked the first time three Cambodian-American candidates faced off for a state legislature position.
 Mom ran against Republican Kamara Kay, in the general election, and Cheth Khim, in the Democratic Primary in a bid to keep his seat in the Massachusetts House.
 Mom faced heavy opposition, with a large part of the local Cambodian-American constituency disliking Mom's association with Hun Manet, who visited Lowell in May, 2016.
 Mom won the primary election with 51% of the vote and went on to be reelected by a landslide victory over Kay.

+2018

+Mom ran largely unopposed in the 2018 Massachusetts general election with 5,8742 votes, 92% of the vote.

+Political career

+In December 2023 Mom filed "An act relative to instruction on the Cambodian and Vietnamese American refugee experience, Cambodian genocide and the history and culture of the Hmong people" Bill HD.4752.